rhaiscript/lsp/README.md

 ![bench](images/bench.png)

-We can only go up from here.
+We can only go up from here. (although it is 3 times faster than a similar LALR generated parser)

 ## Profiling